Live Rateable Value (Live RV)

 Water retailers, like Business Stream, use your property’s Rateable Value (RV) to calculate your property and roads drainage charges and your water and waste water charges, if your property doesn’t have a meter installed.

-Some customers may see an increase in their charges, however, to minimise the impact this change will have, the unit rate you’re charged for your new RV will reduce by approximately 25%.
+As a result of this change, some customers may see an increase in their charges, however, to minimise the impact this change will have, the unit rate you’re charged for your new RV will reduce by approximately 25%.

 To allow you to plan for the full impact, the changes will be phased in over a three year period.
 Your charges will change in equal cash instalments each year; this is referred to as your charge glide path, you can see details of this below: